Gladei & Partners > Chisinau, Moldova > Firm Profile

 Gladei & Partners > Firm Profile

-The firm: The firm relies on the 25 years’ experience of its Partners, and is unique on the market in combining the in-house and independent counsel expertise.
-The firm is a recognized market leader in its core areas – banking & finance, capital markets and M&A, but has also built significant expertise in traditional and renewable energy, TMT, infrastructure, manufacturing, retail, construction & real estate, beauty & pharma areas.
-Gladei has been recently advising on competition, data protection, internal affairs, regulatory clearance & compliance, labor & immigration white collar crimes and many other matters.
+The firm: The firm relies on the 25+ years’ experience of its Partners, and is unique on the market in combining the in-house and independent counsel expertise.
+The firm is a recognized market leader in its core areas – banking and finance, capital markets and M&A, but has also built significant expertise in traditional and renewable energy, TMT, infrastructure and PPP, manufacturing, retail and online commerce, construction and real estate, beauty and pharma, litigation and ADR areas.
+Gladei has been recently advising on and assisting in competition, data protection, internal affairs, regulatory clearance and compliance, labor and immigration, white collar crimes and many other matters.
 All major IFIs active in Moldova, all reputable foreign banks and most of the MNEs doing business in Moldova are among the firm’s clients.

-Areas of practice: Debt and equity finance: structuring and documenting cross-border and local financings, syndicated/club loans, acquisition finance, convertible loans, shareholder loans, secured finance, debt restructuring, assignment and set-off.
+Debt and equity finance: structuring and documenting cross-border and local financings, syndicated/club loans, acquisition finance, convertible loans, shareholder loans, MBOs, secured finance, debt restructuring, assignment and set-off.

-M&A/capital markets: legal due diligence, transactions with financial instruments (on or outside the regulated market), public offerings, acquisition financing, merger control/competition clearance, transaction notification/registration and public disclosures.
+M&A/capital markets: legal due diligence (including clean team LDD), transactions with financial instruments (on or outside the regulated market), public offerings, acquisition financing, merger control/competition clearance, transaction notification/registration and public disclosures.

-Commercial contracts: international trade, distribution and transportation; management, consultancy and project management contracts, joint ventures, partnerships and other business contracts.
+Commercial contracts: international commerce, online commerce, distribution and transportation; management, consultancy and project management contracts, joint ventures, partnerships and other business contracts.

-Corporate and regulatory compliance: business set-up, licensing and authorisation, reorganisation and liquidation, corporate affairs and corporate governance, regulatory compliance, competition clearance, investment and shareholder agreements, safe share transfers, internal contracts (employment, management, service provisions, copyrights, etc).
+Corporate and regulatory compliance: business set-up, licensing and authorisation, reorganisation and liquidation, corporate affairs and corporate governance, regulatory compliance, environmental, PDP and AML/TF compliance, competition clearance, investment and shareholder agreements, safe share transfers, internal contracts (employment, management, service provisions, copyrights, etc).

 Energy and natural resources: market access, renewable energy projects (including government support and off-take agreements), energy generation, distribution, transmission and supply certification, licensing and environmental protection.

-Infrastructure and PPP: local presence, public tenders, concession of public assets and services, drafting and negotiating PPP and concession agreements and tax regime.
+Infrastructure and PPP: local set up, public tenders, concession of public assets and services, drafting and negotiating PPP and concession agreements and tax regime.

 Real estate and construction: legal due diligence, acquisition structuring, urbanism and planning documentation, property development, asset management, general contracting and works agreements (including FIDIC-based), construction authorisations and permits and real estate leasing.